DissonantVoid/DVs-Behavior-Tree/addons/DVs_behavior_tree/docs/(2) using addon.md

 <img src="https://imgur.com/nGM76CE.png" width="300"/>

 Nodes will show editor warnings to help you set things up correctly.\
-Other godot nodes that aren't part of this addon can be added anywhere in the tree and will simply be ignored.
+Other nodes that aren't part of this addon can be added anywhere in the tree and will simply be ignored.
 ## Tick
 A "tick" is a single update to the tree, think of it like a single call to `_process` or `_physics_process` (can be customized).
 When a tick occures, the tree root will tick its child which either does a certain action if it's a Leaf node or in turn ticks one of its children as a Branch node and so on all the way down.
 Depending on the nodes along the way and their status the tree will dynamically make decisions on what task needs to be performed next, or if a task must be interrupted in favor of another.
 ## Status